 Today you have a free day, so what is it to be?
 Enjoy a coffee on the main square, watching the world go by, take a relaxing cruise around the picturesque harbour crammed with luxurious looking yachts, take a stroll around the city walls, soak up the sunshine, enjoy a leisurely lunch or perhaps simply catch up on some reading.
 The choice is yours.

-Today a coach will return us to the airport at the appropriate time.
+Today a coach will return us to the airport at the appropriate time for our flight home after a memorable tour.

 Croatia is simply one of Europe’s best-kept secrets, with a recent past unique in European history.
 Within just five years it experienced the fall of communism, a war and then full independence.
 Today however, with the scars very much healed, this matchless blend of history, Mediterranean ambience and truly stunning natural beauty is, and rightly so, on the discerning traveller’s map once again.